merauluka/sendgrid-integration/README.md

 **Installation via command line and composer:**

 1. Start at the root of your Drupal 8 installation and issue the command
-   <code>composer require drupal/sendgrid_integration</code>
+   <code>composer require drupal/sendgrid_integration</code>.

-2. The module will be downloaded from Drupa.org, the dependen API wrapper will be downloaded from Github, and your main composer.json will be update.
+2. The module will be downloaded from Drupal.org, the dependent API wrapper will be downloaded from Github, and your main composer.json will be updated.

 3. Navigate to Modules and enable SendGrid Integration in the Mail category.